Root Removal

 Root removal is a systematic process requiring proper assessment, equipment, and technique.
 Quick Cut Tree Service follows proven steps for every extraction.

-Stump grinding initiates removal.
 Our operators use commercial grinders to cut the stump below grade level.
 Grinding continues eight to twelve inches deep, destroying the root crown where lateral roots connect to the trunk base.
+For persistent species, we apply chemical root treatment using approved chemicals to prevent regrowth from remaining fragments.

-Excavation exposes remaining roots.
 Groundsmen dig around the perimeter, following major roots outward.
 We extract the taproot and primary lateral roots manually or with mechanical assistance.
-Tangled, fibrous root masses require careful separation from soil.
+Tangled, fibrous root masses require careful separation from soil using shovels, a hand saw, or an axe to cut through stubborn wood.

 Brands We Use